askovpen/node-fidonet-outbound-lbox/README.md

 Asynchronously reads LBOX and populates the object's `.files` property.

-That property is also an object where each key corresponds to a Fidonet address and its value is an array of objects describing indivudual files.
+That property is also an object where each key corresponds to a Fidonet address and its value is an array of objects describing individual files.

 Each object describing a file has at least the following properties: